Hananoiwaya-jinja Shrine 花の窟神社

 Place a stone in the rocky spire for luck at an ancient shrine beside Japan's longest beach

-Hananoiwaya Shrine, which sits by Japan's longest beach in the Kumano region of Mie Prefecture, is dedicated to a towering rock on that beach.
-The rock is 45 meters high, and it has been shaped over eons by wind and waves.
+Hananoiwaya Shrine, which sits by Japan's longest beach in the Kumano region of Mie prefecture, is dedicated to a towering rock on that beach.
+The rock is 45 meters high, and has been shaped over eons by wind and waves.
 The shrine is one of the country's oldest.